cms-hh/inference_tools/docs/content/datacard_manipulation.md

 positional arguments:
   DATACARD              the datacard to read and possibly update (see
                         --directory)
-  NAME                  names of parameters or files containing parameter
+  SPEC                  specifications of parameters to remove or a file
-                        names to remove line by line; supports patterns
+                        containing these specifications line by line; a specification should have the format
+                        '[BIN,PROCESS,]PARAMETER'; when a bin name and process are defined, the parameter should be of a type that is defined on a bin and process basis, and is removed only in this bin process combination; all values support patterns; prepending '!' to a bin or process pattern negates its meaning

 optional arguments:
   -h, --help            show this help message and exit